wweng2/Mediplayer-Test/README.md

 # Mediplayer-Test

-A test to see how to do a queue for a media player
+This program creates a mediaplayer that allows for the user to see different media based on a list and allows for the user to add the media they like to a queue that they can view and see in order by year.